Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 This is one of the things that sets Bandon apart.
 Unlike a place like Pebble Beach where you’re paying over $500 regardless of what time of year you visit, Bandon can get downright affordable at different times of the season.

-In 2021, a peak season (July-September) round is $290.
-Or less than half of what you’d pay to play Pebble.
+In 2023, a peak season (July-September) round is $350.
+Or close to half of what you’d pay to play Pebble Beach.

 But you know, it still isn’t cheap.

 Here’s the cool part: your second round of the day is half off that.
 And you can play any of the courses at the resort, it doesn’t have to be (and shouldn’t be) a replay of the same course.

 Even better?
 If you can make it for a third round?
 It’s on the house.

 But if you go in December of January?
 110 bucks. $55 replay.

 This makes playing at Bandon Dunes affordable for literally just about any golfer.